 In addition to teaching core theory courses, Sister Kathy conducts group supervision seminars for student interns.
 She reflects on case assessments and videotapes of their clinical sessions and mentors them in both their professional and personal development.
 Inspired by a favorite quote from E.B.
 Castle, “Do not look at me, look where I am looking,” Sister Kathy says.

-“My current ministry offers me an opportunity to share the knowledge, life experiences and insights I’ve gleaned from my years in trans cultural mission with new therapists in training, assisting them in adopting a relational, systemic and co-constructionist perspective,” says Sister Kathy.
+“My ministry offered me an opportunity to share the knowledge, life experiences and insights I gleaned from my years in Trans-cultural mission with new therapists in training, assisting them in adopting a relational, systemic and co-constructionist perspective,” said Sister Kathy.
 She’s a licensed psychotherapist, a clinical member of the American Association for Marriage and Family therapy, and an approved clinical supervisor.